siberianfox/g2wiki/Alarm-Processing.md

 ####Spindle and Coolant Optional Behavior
 The spindle and coolant can be instructed to pause on feedhold by setting:

-- {sph:0} --- spindle pause-on-hold disabled
+- {sph:0} Spindle pause-on-hold disabled
-- {sph:1} --- spindle pause-on-hold enabled
+- {sph:1} Spindle pause-on-hold enabled
-- {coph:0} --- coolant pause-on-hold disabled
+- {coph:0} Coolant pause-on-hold disabled
-- {coph:1} --- coolant pause-on-hold enabled
+- {coph:1} Coolant pause-on-hold enabled

 (Or their text-mode equivalents).
 The pause will resume once the hold is lifted.
 These options affect any feedhold case, which therefore includes soft limits, limit switches, and safety interlocks.